-Many modern motherboards only support a single floppy drive.
+Modern motherboards typically only support a single floppy drive, if they support one at all.
 If your BIOS doesn’t show a drive type for B: then it’s unlikely to be supported by your floppy controller chip.

 This also applies to the Disk2FDI method used to read standard Amiga disks.
 It will only work with a second drive connected to the same cable, and your FDC must support both drives.
 Again, a USB floppy drive cannot be used for the second drive.

 How do I use the driver to read/write disk images?

 You need a disk utility to make use of the driver.
 See the Links section below to see if there’s a specific tool that suits your needs.
 For general purpose copying try SAMdisk.

 How can I use this driver in my own application?